jtdaugherty/brick/docs/index.rst

 -----------------------------

-The value of ``appDraw`` is a function that turns the current application state into a list of *layers*, listed topmost first, that will make up the interface.
+The value of ``appDraw`` is a function that turns the current application state into a list of *layers* of type ``Widget``, listed topmost first, that will make up the interface.
 Each ``Widget`` gets turned into a ``vty`` layer and the resulting layers are drawn to the terminal.

 The ``Widget`` type is the type of *drawing instructions*.
 The body of your drawing function will use one or more drawing functions to build or transform ``Widget`` values to describe your interface.
-These instructions will then be executed with respect to two things:
+These instructions will then be executed with respect to three things:

 - The size of the terminal: the size of the terminal determines how many ``Widget`` values behave.
 For example, fixed-size ``Widget`` values